pdjr-signalk/pdjr-signalk-push-notifier/README.md

 ## Description

-**pdjr-skplugin-push-notifier** forwards Signal K notifications using either email or web-push notification protocols (or both!).
-To be in any way useful the plugin requires an operating environment that supports at least intermittent Internet connectivity.
+**pdjr-skplugin-push-notifier** forwards Signal K notifications using either email or web-push and to be in any way useful requires an operating environment that supports at least intermittent Internet connectivity.

 Email forwarding requires that the Signal K server has access to an SMTP mail submssion agent (MSA).
 The plugin uses
 [nodemailer](https://nodemailer.com/)
-as its mail user agent (MUA) and so works happily with most popular mail services.
+as its mail user agent (MUA) and so works happily with most popular Internet mail services.

-Web-push notification requires that the host Signal K server runs with SSL security enabled and both server and clients must have appropriate X.509 keys either signed and distributed by a trusted authority or (more likely on a private LAN) self-signed and manually installed.
+Web-push notification requires that the host Signal K server runs with SSL security enabled and both server and clients must have appropriate X.509 keys either signed and distributed by a trusted authority or (more likely on a private LAN) self-signed and manually distributed.

 Signal K users can subscribe to and unsubscribe from push services using the plugin's Webapp.